msubramanian86/DSim-HAR/README.md

-# DSimGT-HAR: Dual Similitude Graph Transformer for Human Activity Recognition
+# DSimGT-HAR: Dual Simulated Graph Transformer for Human Activity Recognition

-This repository contains the code, datasets, and model for the **Dual Similitude Graph Transformer (DSimGT)** designed for **Human Activity Recognition (HAR)**.
+This repository contains the code, datasets, and model for the **Dual Simulated Graph Transformer (DSimGT)** designed for **Human Activity Recognition (HAR)**.
 The proposed DSimGT model improves HAR performance by leveraging dual graph construction and edge-aware attention, capturing both direct and indirect inter-sensor dependencies.

 ## Overview